 CAS, Physics & Computational Science

 Anthony LoPrete (Physics and Computational Science, CAS) studies visual perception under Professor Arthur Shapiro.
 This research has been published in JOSA A and presented at the OSA Fall Vision Meeting.
-He was recently a summer research fellow at the University of Rochester of Rochester's Center for Visual Science.
+He was recently a summer research fellow at the University of Rochester's Center for Visual Science.
 His physics honors thesis under Professor Nathan Harshman is studying group-theoretical methods in image processing.
 Anthony came to AU to study Audio Technology and remains active in the community by serving as the president of AU's Audio Engineering Society chapter.
 He was previously awarded a DC Space Grant Summer Research Fellowship and a Goldwater Scholarship.
 Anthony is currently a teaching assistant for Computer Vision and has previously assisted teaching for Introduction to Computer Science I, Waves and Optics, and Calculus I.

 SPA, Political Science & CAS, Women’s, Gender, and Sexuality Studies